PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

-PayPal is a digital wallet that consumers can use online to make purchases.
+PayPal began as a digital wallet that consumers could use online to make purchases.
 Initially targeted at eBay users, the service is now available all over the web.

 How Does PayPal Make Money?

 There are multiple ways that PayPal makes money from its user base.

-For brick-and-mortar stores, PayPal offers PayPal Here, their brand of credit card readers.
+For brick-and-mortar stores, PayPal offers PayPal Here, its brand of credit card readers.
 Transactions made using this service are charged at a rate of 1.5% to 3.5% per transaction.

 How Much Money Does PayPal Make?